muhammadjon-dev/alphachanger/README.md

 # AlphaChanger

-AlphaChanger is a Flask-based web application that allows users to convert text between Latin and Cyrillic alphabets.
+AlphaChanger is a FlaskAPI-based application that allows users to convert text between Latin and Cyrillic alphabets.
 This can be particularly useful for users who need to transliterate text between these two alphabets.

 ## Features